emhaihsan/MetaWill/README.md

 - **Wallet-Based Authentication**: Connect your Ethereum wallet to access the platform
 - **Commitment Creation**: Create detailed commitments with financial stakes
-- **Validator Selection**: Assign trusted validators for your commitments
+- **Single Validator System**: Assign one trusted validator to verify your commitment completion
 - **Financial Staking Mechanism**: Lock Ethereum as collateral for commitments
-- **Commitment Validation**: Two-party verification system for commitment completion
+- **Commitment Validation**: Simplified validation process with one validator per commitment
 - **User Dashboard**: Central interface for managing active and past commitments
 - **Validation Page**: Dedicated area to review and validate commitments assigned to you
 - **User Profile**: Manage your personal information and notification preferences